kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Smart Contract:** Programs of any kind stored on a blockchain, such as Ethereum, Tezos, or Cosmos.
 Some blockchains such as Bitcoin do not support full smart contracts.
 Smart contracts often provide the foundation and logic for token creation and management​​​​​​​.

 **Staking:** Staked cryptocurrency acts like a security deposit, incentivizing validators to behave honestly and contribute to the network's security.
 If validators behave dishonestly, they may lose some or all of their stake.
 On some networks, validators with larger stakes have a higher chance of being chosen to validate transactions and earn rewards.

+**Store-and-Forward Networking**: A telecommunications technique where data is sent to an intermediate node where it's temporarily stored before being forwarded to the next node, useful in networks with intermittent connectivity.

 **Sybil Attack**: An attack which disrupts a system by creating a large number of fake identities.
 This allows the attacker to unfairly influence the system through a swarm of seemingly legitimate accounts, manipulating voting power or flooding the network with noise.